cselab/Mirheo/docs/source/user/benchmarks.rst

 ============================

 Data dump every 100 steps for the periodic Poiseuille flow benchmark.
-Computation timings are based on the average time-step wall time, measured from the :any:`SimulationStats` plugin when no I/O is performed.
+Computation timings are based on the average time-step wall time, measured from the :any:`createStats` plugin when no I/O is performed.
 The I/O timings are extracted from the log files.
 The total timings are based on the average time-step wall time when I/O is active.